DevExpress-Examples/asp-net-core-dashboard-change-chart-arguments/README.md

-# Dashboard for ASP.NET Core - How tochange chart arguments at runtime
+# Dashboard for ASP.NET Core - How to change chart arguments at runtime

 This example demonstrates how to change Chart items with different settings in a tab container using a custom menu in a List Box item.
 Our Dashboard doesn't allow customizing a Chart item and changing its settings at runtime.
 A possible way is to create a tab container, add different chart items there, and manually set the group interval property of each chart.